vdhamer/Photo-Club-Hub/.github/README.md

 }
 ```

-The real `OrganizationList.json` file contains many Club and Museum records within their respective arrays (delimited using `[{},{},{}}].
+The actual `OrganizationList.json` file contains many club and museum records within their respective sections (delimited using `[{},{},{}}]`).
-Note the comma's between the array elements - the JSON format is very picky about missing or extra comments.
-You can validate the syntax of your JSON file using an online JSON validator.
+Note the comma's delimiting the array elements - the JSON format is picky about missing comma's and extra comma's.
+You can check the basic syntax of JSON files using an online JSON validator.

 #### Level 1 Fields

 - **Mandatory** fields
+    - `clubs` and `museums` are required to mark which list is about Photo Clubs and which is about Photo Museums.
+In the app's internal database these determine the `OrganizationType` (`club` or `museum`) for a particular `Organization`, which in turn determines which graphic marker to use on maps.
     - `town` can be a city (London) or smaller location (Land's End)
         - `town` can be replaced on the screen by a (language localized) name generated using the `coordinates`.
 A museum in Den Haag may be displayed as The Hague.
         - Similarly, the user interface may display a (language localized) country name that is automatically generated using the provided `coordinates`.